 Crypto mining has become a nuisance for PC owners around the world.
 Known as one of the most power-hungry processes in the world, mining for these currencies demands a large number of computers, super-powerful graphics card and consistent, never ending sources of power.
 Crypto farms also produce a lot of heat because of which they demand lots of extra power for keeping the buildings cool.
 If not, they could lead to fire hazards and even contribute to changing the temperature of an area to dangerously high levels.

 Aren’t crypto farms unsustainable?

 Even though prices went through an uncontrolled rise and then fell flat on their face, a crypto miner is generating value equal to $6,400 by mining one coin.
-He is getting some mining rewards which could be worth thousands of dollars today.
+He is getting some mining rewards that could be worth thousands of dollars today.
 If prices increase any further, they could be earning much more.
-This is the reason why miners continue their operations, even after the troubles they face.
+This could be the reason why hardware like asic bitcoin miners for sale have so many buyers, and the miners continue their operations, even after the troubles they face.

 Hackers find a golden opportunity